Course overview

 You develop as an autonomous and skilled clinician, with an emphasis on the scientist practitioner and reflective practitioner roles, and will be a critical consumer of research and independent decision maker.

-You complete training across the lifespan of children and adolescents, working-age adults and older adults, as well as working with special needs and specialist services across a range of psychological models, including cognitive behavioural, cognitive analytic, psychodynamic and systemic approaches.
+You complete training across the lifespan of children and adolescents, working-age adults and older adults, intellectual disability, neurodiversity and acquired brain injury as well as working within specialist services offering a range of psychological models, including cognitive behavioural, cognitive analytic, psychodynamic and systemic approaches.
 Indirect interventions are encouraged and opportunities to undertake our innovative organisational placements can be provided.
 Successful completion of this programme leads to the award of Doctor of Clinical Psychology.

 The course is delivered in close partnership with your employer: Tees, Esk and Wear Valley's NHS Foundation Trust (spanning County Durham and Darlington, Teesside, North Yorkshire, York and Selby).
 Other local NHS Trusts are also important partners and stakeholders in your training.
 You have placement opportunities in community and inpatient services and in different specialisms, including peri-natal and forensic services, for example.
 You may be placed anywhere within the North East and Yorkshire region and may need to travel.